 Maxime Le Forestier

 Born as Bruno Le Forestier, Maxime le Forestier is an established icon of French music who started his musical career with a violin.
-Le Forestier preserved his passion for music and songwriting during his military service beginning 1969 as part of the parachute regiment.
+Le Forestier preserved his passion for music and songwriting while doing his military service, as part of the parachute regiment.
 This experience proved to be the source of inspiration for one of his most famous songs, “Parachutiste.”

 Sniper is a French hip-hop band from Val-d’Oise, a commune near Paris.
 The group’s two main members are Tunisiano (Bachir Baccour) and Aketo (Ryad Selmi).
 The band’s career started in 2001 with the release of their first album, Du rire aux larmes (From Laughter to Tears).
 In their music, Sniper mixes dark humor and linguistic wit, while simultaneously engaging in more political subjects, as demonstrated in their track “Pris Pour Cible.”
 Their songs address socio-political concerns that underpin the modern Francophone world: racism, poverty, immigration, unemployment, and failed relationships.
 In 2003, Sniper released Gravé dans la roche (Carved in Stone) which focuses on the Israeli-Palestinian conflict.

 Manu Chao is a French-born musical artist of Spanish origin with the name José-Manuel Thomas Arthur Chao.
-He performs his songs not only in French, but also in Spanish, English, Italian, Arabic, Galician, Portugese, and occasionally a few other languages.
+He performs his songs not only in French, but also in Spanish, English, Italian, Arabic, Galician, Portuguese, and occasionally a few other languages.
 Like many other aspiring French artists, Chao started his musical career by busking in Paris.
-In 1987, he founded the band Mano Negrai, which achieved considerable success, especially in Europe.
-After the breakup of the band in 1995, Chao now tours regularly as a solo artist.
+In 1987, he founded the band Mano Negra, which achieved considerable success, especially in Europe.
+After the breakup of the band in 1995, Chao toured as a solo artist.
 Chao’s style is predominantly influenced by bands of the UK rock scene, such as The Clash, The Jam, and Dr. Feelgood.
-Fusing these styles with the French chanson, Iberoamerican salsa, reggae, ska, and Algerian raï, makes him a very unique French musician.
+Fusing these styles with the French chanson, Iberoamerican salsa, reggae, ska, and Algerian raï makes him a very unique French musician.